 - Operate the hood using the proper sash height.
 During operation keep the sash at or below the height listed on the orange inspection sticker.
-The sash may set above the listed height only for experimental set up as required.
+The sash may set above the listed height only for experimental set up if required.

 - Do not remove any panels located on the inside or outside of the hood.
-Older fume hoods are documented to have fireproofing on panels, also the removal of panels can interfere with proper airflow.
+Older fume hoods are documented to have fireproofing on panels; also, the removal of panels can interfere with proper airflow.

 - Conduct experiments in the middle of the hood at least 6 inches from the sash opening to decrease the likelihood of material escaping.

 - Do not use perchloric acid unless the hood and ducting is specifically designed for such use.
-Perchloric acid can severely damage regular fume hoods and associated ducting.
+Perchloric acid can severely damage regular fume hoods and its associated ducting.

 - Close sash when done with the experiment/leaving the hood.
 This prudent practice conserves energy as well as provides additional containment.

 - If a fume hood is not functioning properly or is believed to require maintenance, contact UMBC ESH at 5-2918 or email@example.com to schedule a test of the unit.
 If a fume hood requires repair, contact Facilities Management Work Control 5-2550 to schedule an appointment.